PTI presents corrective package

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Finance Minister Asad Umar on Wednesday unveiled the Finance Supplementary Second Amendment Bill 2019 with incentives for industries, agriculture and investment sectors, while luxury items, vehicles and cigarettes became dearer.
+ISLAMABAD: Finance Minister Asad Umar on Wednesday unveiled the Finance Supplementary Second Amendment Bill 2019 with incentives for industries, agriculture and investment sectors, while luxury items, vehicles and cigarettes went dearer.

-In his speech before the parliament, Asad Umar made commitment to present macroeconomic framework next week and said that in case of need arising of going back to the IMF, it would be made the last programme from the Fund.
+In his speech before the Parliament, Asad Umar made commitment to present macroeconomic framework next week and said that in case of arising need of going back to the IMF it would be made last programme from the Fund.

 He said the PTI government wanted to protect the vulnerable segment of the society as the high cost of full adjustment in the first two years would fall disproportionately on the poor, and the public safety nets will not be able to mitigate the full cost.
 The minister said the current economic instability is the outcome not only of weak decisions taken in the recent past, but also the deeper structural issues plaguing the economy.
 These structural problems are the reason why the gains from the past stabilisation programs have continued to be unsustainable.